wikimedia/wikipedia-ios/docs/ci.md

 Our PR unit tests are run in an Xcode Cloud workflow named "Run Tests".
 This kicks off any time a PR is opened or changed against any branch.

+#### Localization Tests

-Note: In order to get our [localization tests](../WikipediaUnitTests/Code/TWNStringsTests.m) to run properly, some workarounds were needed to make the localization source code (files within `Wikipedia/iOS Native Localizations` and `Wikipedia/Localizations`) available in the Xcode Cloud environment.
+In order to get our [localization tests](../WikipediaUnitTests/Code/TWNStringsTests.m) to run properly, some workarounds were needed to make the localization source code (files within `Wikipedia/iOS Native Localizations` and `Wikipedia/Localizations`) available in the Xcode Cloud environment.

 1. We made references to source root directory dynamic, depending on if tests are running locally or within the Xcode Cloud context.
-This source root directory is referenced when pulling the resources referenced in "Wikipedia/iOS Native Localizations" or "Wikipedia/Localizations" for evaluations in tests.
+This source root directory is referenced when pulling the resources referenced in `Wikipedia/iOS Native Localizations` or `Wikipedia/Localizations` for evaluations in these tests.
 We are using `SOURCE_ROOT_DIR` key in the unit tests Info.plist [file](../WikipediaUnitTests/Info.plist) which has value of $(SRCROOT) by default, to run locally.
-This key's value is then updated before tests are run in the Xcode Cloud environment, via [ci_pre_xcodebuild.sh](../ci_scripts/ci_pre-xcodebuild.sh) and our [copy_sourceroot.sh](../ci_scripts/copy_sourceroot.sh) script.
+This key's value is then updated before tests are run in the Xcode Cloud environment, via [ci_pre_xcodebuild.sh](../ci_scripts/ci_pre_xcodebuild.sh) and our [copy_sourceroot.sh](../ci_scripts/copy_sourceroot.sh) script.
-2. We added a relative symlink to the `Wikipedia/iOS Native Localizations` and `Wikipedia/Localizations` directories from the `ci_scripts` directory.
+2. We added a relative symlink from `ci_scripts` to the localizations directories.
+First a `Wikipedia` directory was made in `ci_scripts`, then symlinks were added from that directory like this:

+`ln -s ../../Wikipedia/"iOS Native Localizations" "iOS Native Localizations"`

+Changes were then committed to git ([example](https://github.com/wikimedia/wikipedia-ios/pull/4507/commits/86d9f3150c2e5a021910eba0a3e21a96ad0a27e6)).

 ## Nightly Production Build